utamuratov/time-scheduler/README.md

 ## Development server

-First of all run `json-server --watch db.json`.
+First of all run `npx json-server db.json`.
 And run `ng serve` in the another terminal.
 Navigate to `http://localhost:4214/`.

 ## JSON SERVER